AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/features-overview.md

 ### About {#about}

-In the *About* section, there are infos about the current version, links to the EULA and Privacy policy, and to the repository of the Browser extension on GitHub.
+In the *About* section, you can find infos about the current version, links to the EULA and Privacy policy, and to the repository of the Browser extension on GitHub.

 ![About](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_about.png)